-I am Jewish so I have done my shares of Fasting.
+I am Jewish, so I have done my shares of Fasting.
 I, and many others, have the routine down pat.
-Before the fast I drink a lot of water, cut down on coffee and eat a large supper or breakfast.
+Before the fast, I drink a lot of water, cut down on coffee, and eat a large supper or breakfast.
 I eat healthy food that will digest slowly and make sure I am full.
 Then I fast for however long.
-Then I eat a huge meal (cinnamon buns, soup and bagels- always!) afterwards.
-If the point was to lose weight or to enforce good eating habits then it would be a bust.
+Then I eat a huge meal (cinnamon buns, soup, and bagels- always!) afterward.
+If the point were to lose weight or enforce good eating habits, it would be a bust.

 If you want to approach a spending fast the same way- go ahead.
-If you feel that your whole being is consumed by shopping then this might be the right tactic for you.
-But for most people, its not about the drastic measures of fasting.
+If you feel that your whole being is consumed by shopping, this might be the right tactic.
+But for most people, it’s not about the drastic measures of fasting.
 In fact, fasting just makes us load up on the opposite before and after.

 No-spend days are not sustainable

 What do I mean?
-If I am not eating on Tuesday then I eat more on Monday and Wednesday to make up for it.
-What’s more is that I am putting a lot of energy and effort into a behavior that is NOT SUSTAINABLE.
-Unless you are a super committed minimalist or living off-the-grid, you are not stopping to shop and spend money and you are not eschewing all materialism (if you are: you can stop reading.
+If I am not eating on Tuesday, I eat more on Monday and Wednesday to make up for it.
+What’s more, I am putting a lot of energy and effort into a NOT SUSTAINABLE behavior.
+Unless you are a super committed minimalist or living off-the-grid, you are not stopping to shop and spend money, and you are not eschewing all materialism (if you are: you can stop reading.
 I’m not talking to you).

-I am going to assume that you, like me, have limited reserves of effort and energy to out forth.
-So you, like me, want your actions to make a really big difference and to actually get you to wherever you want to be.
+I will assume that you, like me, have limited reserves of effort and energy to put forth.
+Like me, you want your actions to make a really big difference and actually get you to wherever you want to be.
 If you want to change- then the actions you do should lead to change.
 You don’t want a quick-fix that won’t last.
 You want real, lasting change.